General Professional Information

 |Uniforms and Shoes (estimated cost)

 |Application Fees for ARRT Exam

 *Tuition and fees are subject to change by action of the College’s District Board of Trustees.
 Current tuition and fees will be posted at the time of registration.

 Students who are Accepted to the Radiation Therapy Program

-Students are required to attend a radiation therapy program orientation session to be held on Florida State College’s North campus prior to the program’s start date.
+Students are required to attend a radiation therapy program orientation session to be held at North Campus prior to the program’s start date.
 The time, date and location of the session will be provided to the student.

 Students must submit a current Student Health Certificate (completed by a physician), Student Health Form (completed by the student) and Hepatitis B Vaccine Statement.
 Official forms will be sent to the student.

-Florida State College’s tuition and fees for the radiation therapy program include limited insurance to cover medical expenses resulting form accidental injuries incurred while participating in designated student activities only.
-Florida State College and the radiation therapy program do not require, but strongly encourage students to obtain more comprehensive medical insurance if they are not presently covered under an existing plan.
-Information on low cost student plans can be obtained from the Student and Leadership Development office of any Florida State College campus.
+Florida State College’s tuition and fees for the radiation therapy program include limited insurance to cover medical expenses resulting from accidental injuries incurred while participating in designated student activities only.
+Florida State College and the radiation therapy program do not require, but strongly encourage, students to obtain more comprehensive medical insurance if they are not presently covered under an existing plan.
+Information on low cost student plans can be obtained from the Student Life and Leadership Development Office at any Florida State College campus.

-Questions about any information contained in this package should be addressed to the faculty member of Radiation Therapy at (904) 766-6689.
+Questions about any information contained in this package should be addressed to the radiation therapy faculty member at (904) 766-6689.